sfeltner-godaddy/rr-streamlining/README.md

       OpBase112 ---> OpBase113
       OpBase113{"How often do you upgrade your software/packages/libs?"}
       OpBase113 ---> OpBase114
+Do you have an active agent in place on each server to report on OS and package updates?
+Do you have an active agent in place on each server to perform OS and package updates?
       OpBase114{"Is security logging applied to all systems and will it include application security logging?"}
       OpBase114 ---> OpBase115

+%% Ask tis flow above in AWS
+      OpBase202{"Please describe all end users of this project:"}
+      OpBase202 --> OpBase203 %% Gate this with "Are there services im this account utilized by employees?""
       OpBase115{"Select all authentication systems the project is using:"}
       OpBase115 ---> OpBase201

       OpBase201{"Will employees access this service as an internal tool?"}
       OpBase201 -->|Yes| OpBase202
       OpBase201 -->|No| OpST01000
-      OpBase202{"Please describe all end users of this project:"}
-      OpBase202 --> OpBase203 %% Gate this with "Are there services im this account utilized by employees?""
       OpBase203{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}
       OpBase203 --> OpST01000  %% Keep but gate - base

       OpST01000{"Is your service a Service Tier 0 or 1?"}
       OpST01000 -->|Yes| OpST01101
       OpST01000 ---->|No| OpData000
-      OpST01101{"Do your CICD pipeline(s) utilized in this project require passing build, automated, and security tests including passing any security scans with no High/Critical vulnerabilities prior to deployment?"}
+      OpST01101{"Do your CICD pipeline(s) utilized in this project require passing build, automated, and security tests including passing vulnerability and fuzz testing scans with no High/Critical vulnerabilities prior to deployment?"}
       OpST01101 --> OpData000

       OpData000{"Do you process or store data in your service?"}
       OpData000 -->|Yes| OpData101
       OpData000 ---->|No| OpWeb000
-      OpData101{"For what purposes is data moved from Prod to Non-Prod environments?"}
+      OpData101{"Is data ever moved from Prod to Non-Prod environments?"}
       OpData101 --> OpData102
       OpData102{"Are all datastores compliant with all appropriate data retention policies?"}
       OpData102 --> OpData103